 General.
-State law requires that each school district maintain a balanced budget in each Fiscal Year, and that each district project beginning balances, revenues, expenditures, and ending balances for two subsequent years in order to certify, based upon the available information, that the district can project a positive ending balance for each of the three fiscal years.
+State law requires that each school district maintain a balanced budget in each fiscal year, and that each district project beginning balances, revenues, expenditures, and ending balances for two subsequent years in order to provide, based upon the available information, that the district can project a positive, qualified or negative certification.
+See "- State Financial Accountability and Oversight Provisions - Interim Reporting Requirements" herein.

 The CDE imposes a uniform budgeting and accounting format for school districts.
 Under current law, a school district governing board must file with the county superintendent of schools a budget by June 30 immediately prior to each Fiscal Year (referred to herein as the "Provisional Budget").
-School districts using a dual adoption process must revise and re-adopt its budget by September 8 of each Fiscal Year (referred to herein as the "Final Adopted Budget").
-After approval of the Final Adopted Budget, the school district's administration may submit budget revisions for governing board approval during the Fiscal Year.
+School districts using a dual adoption process must revise and re-adopt its budget by September 8 of each fiscal year (referred to herein as the "Final Adopted Budget").
+After approval of the Final Adopted Budget, the school district's administration may submit budget revisions for governing board approval during the fiscal year.